pouchdb-community/transform-pouch/README.md

     return doc;
   }
   outgoing: function (doc) {
-    // do something to the document before storage return doc;
+    // do something to the document after retrieval return doc;
   }
 });